I’ve always thought I was born in the wrong time period. Give me a wood-burning oven, a butter churn and a spinning wheel, please.

-I have practiced Chiropractic with an emphasis on natural medicine for over five years.
+I have practiced Chiropractic with an emphasis on natural medicine for ten years.
 I have had many patients who came to me in tears because they had already been to seven different doctors- only to have them come back to me in tears again because after two weeks the symptoms they had wrestled with for years were starting go away.
 What an incredible gift; to help someone struggling to live, full of despair and feeling defeated, to become well again.

 We live off the land as much as we can: growing a large garden, canning, dehydrating and storing produce in our root cellar.
-We forage for wild mushrooms, butternuts, hazelnuts, wild blueberries, black raspberries, and anything else we can get our hands on.
+We forage for wild mushrooms, butternuts, hazelnuts, black raspberries, and anything else we can get our hands on.
 We hunt deer and rabbits.
 We raise chickens, ducks and honey bees, and have dreams and plans of hogs and sheep.

 We still go to the grocery store, usually twice per month.
 We buy pastured beef and pork from local farms, as we need it.
 Some things we order online or pick up when we go to “the big city,” things like oils, some nuts, spices, chocolate and coffee.
 You know, the necessities of life!